PaoloMazzon/Astro/docs/AssetCompiler.md

 `Assets`.
 In this class you will find all of the resources your game needs from the folder `assets/` already loaded.
 The asset compiler will search through said folder and any files with extensions it recognizes will be loaded at startup.
-The `Assets` class will name the getter function the same thing as the files it pulled from without the extension.
+The `Assets` class will name the getter function the same thing as the files it pulled from without the extension and with a prefix based on the asset type.

 For example, if your `assets/` folder looks like